le-oasis/docker-airflow-spark/README.md

 ### Dockerfile: Build the Image.

 - A `Dockerfile`  is a text document that contains all the commands a user could call on the command line to assemble an image.
-- `Dockerfile` that contians installations of `JAVA-JDK.v11`, `ApacheSpark.v3.3.0`, `Hadoop.v3`, & other dependencies built on top of `Airflow.v.2.6.0`.
+- `Dockerfile` that contians installations of `JAVA-JDK.v17`, `ApacheSpark.v3.2.0`, `Hadoop.v3`, & other dependencies built on top of `Airflow.v.2.6.3`.
-- navigate to the `docker-airflow` directory, this is where the `Dockerfile` is located:
+- navigate to the `lakehouse/airflow/airflow-setup` directory, this is where the `Dockerfile` is located:
     - `Dockerfile` is a `.dockerfile` file that contains the instructions to build the image.
     - `lakehouse/airflow` --> `airflow-setup` --> `Dockerfile`.
 - It will take about ***10minutes*** to build, depending on yor internet speed / platform you use to build the image.